-“But that agency is still running, doing up to 400 concerts a year!
+“But at the same time, that agency was still running, doing up to 400 concerts a year!
 Do you know the Brit Awards?
 Well, we were given the German equivalent of that.
 Contemporary rap is HUGE in Germany.
-We made CNN, Capone, Norega, The Far Side, Rat Man, Exhibit, Ref Camar…”
+We managed Capone-N-Noreaga, The Pharcyde, Ratman, Xzibit, RAF Camora…”

 He must have sensed how little I understand of this (zero) because he changes the subject to something more oldie-friendly.

 “ I found out something interesting which maybe explains why rap is so huge in Germany and France: Most of the rap artists there are immigrants.
 Even the ones that are huge now, you know, when we started with them, they were delivering pizza!
 Most of the rappers from back in the day are still in the industry.
-But looking after them was actually like kindergarten.
-After a while I needed to use my brain.
+But they were, well, shall we say young and wild, so looking after became one of my main duties.
+After a while I felt the need to use my brain in a different way.
 You know, I like to learn.
 After six months of doing something, I already feel it’s old.
-And yet I worked for 17 years in the events industry… It was time for a big change. ”
+And yet I worked for 11 years in the events industry… It was time for a big change. ”

 So what would be more natural than to move to Mallorca?

-At first the company, the excellently named Next Level, was a 22 square metre office with two people.
+At first the company, IMOCASH, was a 22 square metre office with two people.

-“We developed digital portals and selling mobiles to 14 countries.
+“We developed digital portals and goods for 14 different countries.
 We became one of the biggest content providers in Europe.”

-The Next Level segued into IMOCASH (I make Online Cash), an affiliate marketing company which just keeps on growing and now employs 14 people in an office of 250 square metres.
+IMOCASH (I make Online Cash) became Next Level Affiliate Marketing, an agency which just keeps on growing and now employs 14 people in an office of 250 square metres.